AlexandreFenyo/net-monitor/README.md

 - when a probe pushes a new value to a data set that has already been created previously, and when that probe specifies a lifetime greater than the current data set lifetime, then the data set lifetime is updated (increased) to this new value.
 Otherwise, no change occurs to the data set lifetime.

+Therefore, the data set lifetime can only be increased.

 # Demo